pokt-network/smt/MerkleSumTree.md

 ## Implementation

-The implementation of the Sparse Merkle Sum Tree (SMST) follows in principal the same implementation as the [Plasma Core Merkle Sum tree][plasma core docs].
-The main differences with the current SMT implementation are detailed below, the SMST differs mainly in the encoding of node data within the tree to accommodate for the sum.
+The implementation of the Sparse Merkle Sum Tree (SMST) follows, in principle, the same implementation as the [Plasma Core Merkle Sum tree][plasma core docs].
+The main differences with the current SMT implementation are outlined below.
+The primary difference lies in the encoding of node data within the tree to accommodate for the sum.

 ### Hexadecimal Encoding